 With fall finally here, it’s a great time to get a little crafty.
 I love how wheat feels so fall-like and I love the texture wheat has.
 I added it to my mantelscape this year as well, and en masse, it smells amazing.
-I had some left over from my mantelscape, grabbed a hoop on Amazon and with a little glue gun magic, made a gold hoop wheat wreath to hang on our door.
+I had some left over from my mantelscape decor, grabbed a hoop on Amazon and with a little glue gun magic, made a wheat gold hoop wreath to hang on our door.
 The pretty thing about this wreath is that the wheat is only is on the bottom of the hoop, so it has an airy, boho feel.

 this post contains Amazon Affliate links, you can see our full affiliate disclosure here.

 To make this project, you’ll need a gold hoop (like the kind they use for macrame.
 I cannot macrame, so I have to find other uses for gold hoops.), raffia, 1 – 2 bundles of dried wheat stalks(about 30 stalks), and hot glue.
 You can also find all of the supplies here.